riverback/Awesome-Concept-Bottleneck-Models/README.md

 # Awesome Concept Bottleneck Models
-**Work in progress**: we have compiled and summarized relevant papers in this field and are continuing to improve the categorization and organization of the collection to help newcomers quickly understand the area.
+**Work in progress**: we have compiled and summarized relevant papers in this field by year and are continuing to improve the categorization and organization of the collection to help newcomers quickly understand the area.
 Feel free to suggest improvements or add new papers via a pull request.

 ## Introduction